Neutral phylogenetic models and their role in tree-based biodiversity measures: Yule--Harding trees

+Next, consider the {\em Yule process}, a continuous-time Markov process on state space $1,2,3 \ldots,$ with a linear birth rate $\lambda$ and a death rate of $0$.
+Such a process corresponds to the growing number of lineages in a random rooted binary tree in which each lineage of the tree splits independently according to an exponential distribution with rate $\lambda$.
+This tree is commonly referred to as {\em Yule tree} and we adopt this terminology here, despite it being somewhat contrived (as noted by Amaury Lambert in this special issue).

-Next, consider the {\em Yule process}, which has birth rate $\lambda$ and death rate $\mu=0$.
-In this model, each lineage splits according to an exponential distribution with rate $\lambda$.
-Suppose we sample a Yule tree just before the number of leaves changes from $n$ to $n+1$.
-In that case, the length of a randomly chosen edge has expected value of $\frac{1}{2\lambda}$.
-Moreover, the expected length of a randomly chosen pendant edge of the Yule tree is exactly the same (i.e., $\frac{1}{2\lambda}$), and this is also the expected length of an randomly chosen interior edge.
+Suppose we now sample a Yule tree just before the number of leaves of the tree changes from $n$ to $n+1$.
+Ignoring the initial stem edge, select any other edge of this tree uniformly at random from either (i) the set of pendant edges or (ii) the set of interior edges.
+In either case, the length of the sampled edge is exponentially distributed with expected value $\frac{1}{2\lambda}$.
 Thus the notion that the pendant edges might tend to be shorter, on average, than the interior edges (because the pendant edges are in some sense `still growing') is misleading.
-Moreover, both the interior and exterior edges randomly sampled from a Yule tree, the distribution of the edge lengths is also exponentially distributed.
+For further details, and extensions to birth-death trees see \cite{moo12}.
 By contrast, if we select one of the two edges descended from the root of this Yule tree, then the expected length of this edge is different; it is precisely $\frac{1}{\lambda}\left(1-\frac{1}{n}\right)$ \cite{sta12}.

-These results can be extended to birth--death trees, though we just illustrate one example here (from \cite{moo12}).
-Suppose a pendant edge is selected uniformly at random from a reduced birth--death tree ($0<\mu<\lambda$) conditioned to have $n$ leaves (with an improper prior on the root).
-If we let $P_n$ denote the length of this pendant edge then

-This tends to $\frac{1}{2\lambda}$ as $\mu$ approaches 0 (in line with the Yule result), and to $\frac{1}{\lambda}$ as the critical case $\mu=\lambda$ is approached.
-Thus, the pendant edges are, on average, `longer' (but only by a factor of 2) in the critical case, than Yule trees, when we condition on the number of leaves.

-We can also consider the sum of the lengths of all the edges of a Yule tree (the `phylogenetic diversity' of all the species at the tips, considered further in Section~\ref{PDsec}).
+We can also consider the sum of the lengths of all the edges of a Yule tree (again ignoring the stem edge).
 Let $S_n$ denote this sum at the last moment when the tree has $n\geq 2$ leaves.
 Since there are $2n-2$ edges in a binary tree with $n$ leaves, and since a randomly selected edge has expected length $1/2\lambda$, it follows that $S_n$ has expected value $(n-1)/\lambda$.
-However, more can be said: $S_n$ has a Gamma distribution with variance $(n-1)/\lambda^2$, and is asymptotically normally distributed as $n \rightarrow \infty$.
-For further details, see \cite{sta12}.
+However, more can be said: $S_n$ has a Gamma distribution with variance $(n-1)/\lambda^2$, and is asymptotically normally distributed as $n \rightarrow \infty$ \cite{sta12}.